IpsumLorem16/piSoundOnDetect-RCWL-0516/README.md

 # piSoundOnDetect-RCWL-0516
-Raspberry pi project, play sound when movement detectcted with RCWL-0516
+Raspberry pi project, play sound when movement detected with the RCWL-0516

+Made to play 'monster' sounds via blutooth speaker for Halloween.